dsindex/etagger/README.md

   - export etagger model and inference by C++
   ```
   $ cd inference
-  * in case we have a saved model.
+  * let's assume that we have a saved model.
   *   1) BiLSTM, LSTMCell(), without ELMo
   *     : work
   *   2) BiLSTM, LSTMBlockFusedCell(), withoug ELMo